nubs/bizgolf/README.md

 Try to make sure that your hole will provide an appropriate challenge and could work well in many languages.

 ## License
-This project is licensed under the MIT License.
+bizgolf is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.